Quasiparticles of Decoherence Processes in Open Quantum Many-Body Systems: Incoherentons: Introduction

 \section{Introduction}

 Understanding the role of environments on quantum coherence presents a key challenge in quantum physics \cite{Breuer, Weiss, Rivas}.
 The concomitant decoherence of quantum superposition of a system places a major obstacle in the development of quantum technologies \cite{Pellizzari-95, Balasubramanian-09, Lanyon-11, Paik-11}.
-Moreover, there has been a surge of interest in nonequilibrium dynamics of open quantum many-body systems owing to experimental progress in atomic, molecular, and optical (AMO) systems, which has also made it possible to control not only the Hamiltonian of a quantum system but also its coupling to an environment \cite{Kasprzak-06, Bloch-08-1, Bloch-08-2, Diehl-08, Syassen-08, Baumann-10, Barreiro-11, Schauss-12, Ritsch-13, Carusotto-13, Daley-14}.
+Moreover, there has been a surge of interest in nonequilibrium dynamics of open quantum many-body systems owing to experimental progress in atomic, molecular, and optical (AMO) systems, enabling one to control not only the Hamiltonian of a quantum system but also its coupling to an environment \cite{Kasprzak-06, Bloch-08-1, Bloch-08-2, Diehl-08, Syassen-08, Baumann-10, Barreiro-11, Schauss-12, Ritsch-13, Carusotto-13, Daley-14}.